 What makes you think consumers want this product?

 Nothing beats good market research.
 What are the existing competitors?
-What customer needs do they fulfill and what isn’t being fulfilled?
+What customer needs do they fulfill, and what isn't the market fulfilling?

 How big is your team?

-If you’re not outsourcing some part of your business, you’re not being as successful as you could.
-Learn what you are really good at and find people with skills that can help your business grow.
+If you're not outsourcing some part of your business, you're not being as successful as you could.
+Learn what you are good at and find people with skills to help your business grow.

 How do you plan on advertising your product?

-Let’s rephrase that Shark Tank question to, “How do you plan on advertising your product and do you know the return on that advertising?”
-It’s not enough to throw money at your business.
+Let's rephrase that Shark Tank question to, “How do you plan on advertising your product, and do you know the return on that advertising?”
+More than throwing money at your business is required.
 You have to know how well different advertising channels convert to sales.

 Where do you plan to sell your product?

 Are you selling online or at the store?
-If you’re selling in a store, is it as close to the checkout decision as possible?
+Is it as close to the checkout decision as possible if you're selling in a store?
 If you sell online, are you on the sites where your customer is thinking about the need you satisfy?

-Venture investors and other Sharks want to see full-time commitment before they invest in a company.
-Taking this leap can be scary but it can also force you to take your business seriously.
+Venture investors and other Sharks want full-time commitment before investing in a company.
+Taking this leap can be scary, but it can also force you to take your business seriously.

 What is your background?

-If you don’t have experience in the product or in your business’ industry, don’t even think about it.
-Don’t think you can be a successful business person just because you have management skills.
-You need direct experience in a specific industry.
+Only think about it if you have experience in the product or your business' industry.
+You need to have management skills to be a successful business person.
+You need direct experience in a specific sector.

 Why did you get into this business?

-It better be more than just you wanted to make a lot of money.
-Building a business is a lot of work and you need to enjoy the industry in which you operate.
-That will give you some motivation to keep going before the money starts rolling in.
+Your answer should be something other than wanting to make a lot of money.
+Building a business is a lot of work, and you need to enjoy the industry in which you operate.
+That will motivate you to keep going before the money starts rolling in.

 How did you come up with your idea?